First 10 days of a Lottery Win

 First 48 hours

-4. Pay attention to your health, this is high stress time that may last a few months.
+4. Pay attention to your health, this is a high-stress time that may last a few months.
 Eustress, the kind of stress that comes from a good event, can have the same negative impact on your body and your brain as distress.
-Focus on stress management learn about the upside of stress.
+Focus on stress management and learn about the upside of stress.

 First Ten Days